indiosmo/msi/README.md

 To build on windows, adjust your *setenv.bat* script, run it, and then in the *libs* directory run "mwc.pl -type vc12 msi.mwc".
 This will generate the solution file to open in Visual Studio.

-# Description of available modules
+# Description of available libraries

 ##concepts
 The concepts library is just a sandbox for testing ideas and performance.